Haletran/42_Hypertube/README.md

 - [ ] Add show nsfw content option
 - [x] Make the frontend rules for password and everything else the same in the backend
 - [x] Make the traduction for every page
+- [ ] Delete the token when the user logout

 ## Setup the Project